mrp111/mrp111/README.md

 - 👋 Hi, I’m @mrp111
-- 👀 I’m interested in learning computers for a corporate level of expertise
+- 👀 I’m interested in learning computers for proficiency in a programming language
 - 🌱 I’m currently searching for resources that can help learn more about programming
 - 💞️ I’m looking to collaborate on learning computers
-- 📫 How to reach me ...
+- 📫 How to reach me @Uknowmrp111 ig

 <!---
 mrp111/mrp111 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.